xrgtn/split-cue/README.md

 200kbits).
 * "-b R" option causes split-cue to produce CBR (Constant Bit Rate) mp3 files with bitrate of Rkbits.
-* "-q L" option produces VBR files at quality level L (0..9 with level 0 being the highest). "-q" has precedence over "-b".
+* "-q L" option produces VBR files at quality level L. L must be in 0..9 range where 0 is the highest. "-q" has precedence over "-b".

-With "oggenc" "-b N" and "-q L" options are processed similarly, but quality level may be frational like 4.5 and must fall in -1..10 range where level 10 is the highest one (level 5 is assumed by default, reults in approximately 190kbits rate).
+With "oggenc" "-b R" and "-q L" options are processed similarly, but quality level may be frational like 4.5 and must fall in -1..10 range where level 10 is the highest one (level 5 is assumed by default, reults in approximately 190kbits rate).
 With "flac" the "-q" option is